-In 2017 CMNZ are pleased to launch a special series of accessible concerts in partnership with the IHC Foundation.
+In 2018 CMNZ are pleased to continue this special series of accessible concerts in partnership with the IHC Foundation.
 These performances focus on inclusion, participation and discovery opportunities for diverse audiences.

-We will be offering three relaxed, interactive performances in Hawke's Bay, Wellington and Christchurch.
+We will be offering three relaxed, interactive performances in Auckland, Napier, New Plymouth and Christchurch.
 Find out more here.